-Coupling her sardonic wit with the direct, uncompromising gaze of her subjects, Weems eviscerates the racism embedded in jokes made at the expense of people of color.
-Her Gelatin silver print photograph “Mirror, Mirror” 1987-88 is part of the “Ain’t Jokin” series, one of her earliest bodies of photo-text works.
-“Mirror, Mirror” pictures a young black woman looking into a mirror with an older white face looking back at her.
+Coupling her sardonic wit with the direct, uncompromising gaze of her subjects, Weems eviscerated the racism embedded in jokes made at the expense of people of color.
+Her Gelatin silver print photograph “Mirror, Mirror” 1987-1988 was part of the “Ain’t Jokin Series,” one of her earliest bodies of photo-text works.
+“Mirror, Mirror” pictures a young Black woman looking into a mirror with an older white face looking back at her.
 It reads: “LOOKING INTO THE MIRROR, THE BLACK WOMAN ASKED, ‘MIRROR, MIRROR ON THE WALL, WHO’S THE FINEST OF THEM ALL?’
 THE MIRROR SAYS, ‘SNOW WHITE YOU BLACK BITCH, AND DON’T YOU FORGET IT!!!’”

-Weems’s 1990 “Kitchen Table Series” attacks sexism as it deals with the exclusion of black women from popular media as she seeks to represent them and speak to their experiences in her work.
-Her austere photograph “String Theory” 2016 poses a Mies van der Rohe leather daybed against a wall of empty rectangles of missing pictures or paintings, delineated by thin black cords.
-Her work invites reflection on the power of institutions to affirm or reject certain histories and the repercussions of those choices.
+Her austere photograph “String Theory” 2016 posed a Mies van der Rohe leather daybed against a wall of empty rectangles of missing pictures or paintings, delineated by thin black cords.
+Her work invited awareness of the power of institutions to affirm or reject certain histories and the repercussions of those choices.